-How do we actually heal our brain from the impact of emotional trauma?
+How do we actually heal our brains from the impact of emotional trauma?
 First, we need to understand how learning occurs in the brain.
-Learning happens when we strengthen synapses through repetition.
-Remember, this is a highly simplified explanation of a very complex process.
+How we learn impacts how we can heal.

-When we experience trauma, our brain learns a pattern.
+When we experience emotional trauma, our brain learns a pattern.
 You know how they say, “Practice makes perfect?”
 Well, when we experience childhood trauma, our brain learns patterns of fear, anxiety, and worry.
 That part of our brain becomes strong and full of neural connections.
 (By, the way, this is why talk therapy doesn’t necessarily work well when you have trauma because you can inadvertently be re-inforcing the trauma neural connections).

 AND Healing happens when we learn new patterns.